RenzoAlvaroshan/TensorFlow-2-Object-Detection-API/README.md

 │  ├─ community/
 │  ├─ official/
 │  ├─ orbit/
-│  ├─ research/
-│  └─ ...
+│  └─ research/
 └─ workspace/
    └─ training_demo/
 ```

-The training_demo folder shall be our training folder, which will contain all files related to our model training.
+The `training_demo` folder shall be our training folder, which will contain all files related to our model training.
 It is advisable to create a separate training folder each time we wish to train on a different dataset.
 The typical structure for training folders is shown below.

 ```
 training_demo/